-How to terminate a shareholder’s participation in a limited liability company?
+How do you terminate a shareholder’s participation in a limited liability company?

 Nesoulad společníků, vyloučení společníka